shhyou/vm14hw2/report/report.md

 ### Virtual Machine Setup Difficulties

-1. We chose to use the MMC file system instead of the NFS since there is little setup required to use a disk image, and its construction is similar to the guest machine.
+1. We chose to use the MMC file system instead of the NFS since there was little setup required to use a disk image, and its construction was similar to the guest machine.
-However, we initially only gave the host machine a 512MB disk, and was unable to put the guest inside the host for it was too large.
-Later we rebuild a host with enough disk space.
+However, we initially only gave the host machine a 512MB disk, and was unable to put the guest inside the host since it was too large.
+Later, we rebuilt a host with enough disk space.

 1. The given `qemu-system-arm` startup command was wrong.
 The given one was